oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 DOLFIN is the C++/Python interface of FEniCS, providing a consistent PSE  (Problem Solving Environment) for ordinary and partial differential equations.

-**URL**
+**More Information**

 https://bitbucket.org/fenics-project/dolfin